 Asparagus aethiopicus L. APNI*

 Asparagus aethiopicus 'Sprengeri' APNI*

 Description: Shrub with sprawling to pendent perennial stems to c.
-2 m long (erect bushy 'foxtail' stems in the cultivar Meyers); axillary spines present; central crown present, with roots fibrous, some tuberous.
+2 m long; axillary spines present; central crown present, with roots fibrous, some tuberous.

 Leaves scale-like.
 Cladodes 2–5 in each axil, linear, 15–25 mm long, 2–3 mm wide, flattened, apiculate, glabrous.

 Racemes 4–10 cm long; pedicels 5–10 mm long, jointed in lower half.
 Tepals 3–4 mm long, white to pinkish.